derkreature/IBLBaker/README.md

 Known Leaks:
 --------------
 - D3D11Effects has some serious issues.
 I will be replacing this in the near future in any case.
-(Post D3D12).
+(Post D3D12/Vulkan in Kreature).
 - Shutdown leaks abound after the latest GUI port.
 I've been in a bit of a hurry, so, uhhh, please forgive.
+- AssImp is leaky.

 What about linux / osx / iris / bsd / ios / nextstep / rasberry pi / abacus support?
 --------------